elkasztano/juliafatou/README.md

 ![example image](example.png)

-It really is a lot of try and error.
+It really is a lot of trial and error.
 As mentioned above even small changes can have dramatic effects.

 ## Notes